OlhaSvezhentseva/python-label_processing/README.rst

 ------------
 This package contains three segmentation models and functions to handle segmenting and performing an OCR on entomology specimen labels.
-Its installation also includes scripts designed for classifying the labels during segmentation and preprocessing the images before applying the OCR.
+Its installation also includes scripts designed for classifying the labels during segmentation and preprocessing the images before applying the Pytesseract OCR.

 Installation